Leung Kwok-hung: Third term as Legislative Councillor

 In the 2012 Legislative Council election, with 48,295 votes, among the highest votes in the constituency.
 In 2013, he and other radical pan-democrats started filibustering by moving a total of 710 amendments on the Budget Appropriation Bill debate, to press for a universal pension scheme and a HK$10,000 cash handout.
 The government warned that the service would shut down if the budget bill do not pass.
 LegCo President Jasper Tsang ordered to end the filibuster on 13 May after 55 hours spent to debate 17 of the 148 amendments.
 The Appropriation Bill was passed on 21 May 2013 with 684 amendments negatived.

 Leung opposed the government's constitutional package on the 2016/2017 Legislative Council and Chief Executive elections.
 After the National People's Congress Standing Committee (NPCSC) set the restrictive framework on the Chief Executive candidates, the student activist groups organised a week-long student strike.
 On 26 September 2014 toward the end of the strike, 100 protesters led by student leader Joshua Wong rushed into the square of the government headquarters.
 The police clearance drew thousands of protesters at the scene.
 In the next morning, the Occupy Central with Love and Peace led by scholar Benny Tai announced their early launch of the planned occupy protests.
 Feeling being highjacked, some protesters began to leave the scene, while Leung Kwok-hung dropped to his knees in front of the protesters, asking them for staying in the scene.
 "If you want to achieve a goal in the long term – in this case, true democracy in Hong Kong – you need to unify all powers who are fighting for this goal and establish a platform to let them all participate", he later told the press.
 For his long term experiences in protests, he became one of the leaders in the 2014 Hong Kong protests and kept being seen in the scene, but he was criticised by some militant radicals for his non-violence doctrine.

+In May 2015, Leung was barred from entering Malaysia along with Joshua Wong on grounds that their presence in the country would damage Malaysia's ties with China.
+Leung condemned the Malaysian government and accused it of violating his basic rights.

 In 2016 Legislative Council election Leung was once again re-elected with 35,595 votes.
 Leung came in ninth in the nine-seat constituency, with only 1,051 votes separating him from the unelected Christine Fong due to the infighting among the pan-democracy camp and surges of many localist candidates with more radical agenda.